 Science, Planning and Decision-making in the Forest Service.
-We have conducted several studies that explore aspects of natural resource planning and decision-making.
+Several studies have explored aspects of natural resource planning and decision-making.
 One study examined the role of values in resource planning and decision-making for riparian recreation.
 Another study investigated the interactions between scientists and managers and the role of scientific information in recreation decision-making.
 A third study explored implementation of the National Environmental Protection Act (NEPA) and the use of scientific tools and interdisciplinary teams for NEPA projects in recreation and travel management.
-Research Partners: University of Washington and Virginia Tech University.
+Two current studies investigate the role of social science information in forest planning.
+Research Partners: University of Washington; Virginia Tech University; Portland State University.

 Tourism and Community Change.
 Tourism is an industry that often sprouts in rural regions rich in natural and cultural resources.
 Tourism provides seasonal employment and also has the capacity to alter resident relationships with their communities and the environment.
 In 2000-2004, I conducted research on tourism in Southeast Alaska which is host to cruise ships, charter fishing guests, and adventure travelers.
 This resulted in several published technical reports, manuscripts, and a book, Nature and Tourists in the Last Frontier (2008).
 Tourism remains a research interest, although no current studies are underway.